Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Kylie Cosmetics Velvet Liquid Lipstick ($16; ulta.com)

-There's a reason why Kylie Cosmetics products have reportedly sold out since it's release in 2015.
+There's a reason why Kylie Cosmetics products have reportedly sold out since their release in 2015.
 Kylie Jenner's velvet liquid lipstick is creamy and hydrating, not runny.
-Since this lipstick dries down to a matte finish, it's all about prep to avoid your lips feeling dehydrated.
+Since this lipstick dries to a matte finish, it's all about prep to keep your lips feeling dehydrated.
 Be sure to let your favorite lip balm soak in all the way, then tissue off excess if you want to stay true to the matte finish of these lacquers.

 Note: The prices above reflect the retailers' listed price at the time of publication.